duckietown/docs-opmanual_sky/book/opmanual_sky/10-build/70-Build-Part3-Instructions.md

 ### Solder the battery monitor leads to the flight controller

-Tin and solder the battery leads to the flight controller as shown in the image
+Tin and solder the battery leads to the flight controller as shown in the image Ensure you are soldering into the 2 holes below the BO lettering

 <figure>
     <figcaption>View 2</figcaption>